 Her case demonstrates that living abroad can be a personal journey to discover oneself, that it is not contradictory to love and hate a country at the same time, and that having a double or triple identity is not incompatible.
 I find this project particularly relevant in these days of national identity crises.

-Ideally, I would like to pursue a career in academia, although I'm well aware this is a very competitive field.
-I already have in mind other projects I'd like to work on which would involve investigations into émigré literature and intercultural experiences, such as the works of Lucia Berlin and Irène Némirovsky.
+Ideally, I would like to pursue a career in academia: I already have in mind other projects I'd like to work on which would involve investigations into émigré literature and intercultural experiences, such as the works of Lucia Berlin and Irène Némirovsky.

 The Modernist Review, a publication which is part of the British Association for the Modernist Studies, published my review of Amanda Golden's brilliant book Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets in February 2021.